ArcticMC/Scenarios/descriptions.md

 ### Desert Flat World (H, not comb.)
 > The world is a desert superflat world with very high village & temple rates.
 Villager spawning is disabled to prevent TPS issues, so you start with 20 villager spawn eggs.
 Enchant tables will automatically have lapis in them as well.

+### Dex S1 Balance (L)
+> Players are allowed to mine a total of 22 diamonds.

+### Dex S2 Balance (L)
+> Players are allowed to mine a total of 8 diamonds and 48 gold.
+Whenever you kill a player, you can mine 2 more diamonds and 8 more gold.

 ### Diamondless (H)
 > When you mine a diamond, the diamond will not drop, instead a piece of iron will drop it.
 No diamonds will be dropped when a player dies.